Michael Cohen Sentenced To 3 Years In Prison Following Plea That Implicated Trump

 Authorities said Cohen's case demonstrates that even powerful people can't get away with this kind of criminal conduct.

-"Michael Cohen is a lawyer who, rather than setting an example of respect for the law, instead chose to break the law, repeatedly over many years and in a variety of ways," said deputy U.S. Attorney Robert Khuzami, whose office in Manhattan prosecuted Cohen.
+"Michael Cohen is a lawyer who, rather than setting an example of respect for the law, instead chose to break the law, repeatedly over many years and in a variety of ways," said Deputy U.S. Attorney Robert Khuzami, whose office in Manhattan prosecuted Cohen.

 "His day of reckoning serves as a reminder that we are a nation of laws, with one set of rules that applies equally to everyone," the federal prosecutor also said of Cohen.